Cover photo by John Wilkinson.

 Behaviour

-Spends long periods hanging vertically from tall emergent plant stems.
-They are well camouflaged and are a shy and weary species that retreats into thick vegetation when disturbed.
+The Sickle Spreadwing spends long periods hanging vertically from tall emergent plant stems.
+It is well camouflaged and is a shy and weary species that retreats into thick vegetation when disturbed.
 Females occur in the same vicinity as the males.
+The Sickle Spreadwing takes relatively large prey, including other damselfly species.

 Status and Conservation

-Lestes uncifer is an uncommon and very localised species.
-In South Africa it is listed as Vulnerable in the IUCN Red List of Threatened Species.
+The Sickle Spreadwing is an uncommon and highly localised species.
+In South Africa, it is listed as Vulnerable in the IUCN Red List of Threatened Species.
 This is due to its scarcity and marginal occurrence in the country.
-It has a wider distribution in tropical Africa and is therefore considered of Least Concern over the rest of its range.
-The Sickle Spreadwing is fairly sensitive to habitat degredation and is mostly found in undisturbed places.
+The Sickle Spreadwing has a wider distribution in tropical Africa and is considered of Least Concern over the rest of its range.
+The Sickle Spreadwing is fairly sensitive to habitat degradation and is mostly found in undisturbed places.
 In some areas it will make use of small man-made ponds and dams, provided they offer good quality habitat.

 Distribution

-It is native to much of the southern and eastern parts of Africa, where it is widespread.
-It ranges from South Africa up to Kenya and Uganda in the north.
+The Sickle Spreadwing is native to much of the southern and eastern parts of Africa, where it is widespread.
+It ranges from South Africa northwards to Kenya and Uganda.
+In South Africa, the Sickle Spreadwing is found in the lowveld regions of Limpopo and Mpumalanga, and the sub-tropical north-eastern parts of KwaZulu-Natal.

 Below is a map showing the distribution of records for Sickle Spreadwing in the OdonataMAP database as at February 2020.